 Helpless to inject change (or rather, halt it), the Lincolns ultimately find themselves wondering if the American fame they sought was worth potentially destroying their romantic relationship (and then the series ends).
 This tension between wanting it “all” and finding that there may be unwanted casualties as a result stands as the deepest of observations about the Hollywood machine depicted in Episodes.

 But in spite of criticisms citing the series as too reliant upon industry stereotypes for a laugh, larger truths loom between jokes.
 Apart from the very real possibility that a career in Hollywood will usher the death of your marriage, Episodes also speaks to its female audience directly: From questioning a woman’s longevity in an ageist field, to examining the shameless lengths some will go for professional attainment, to reminding us that Matt Leblanc is “not a piece of meat,” there are, in fact, lessons to be learned.
-We’re just happy the executives’ll let us.david crane, episodes, friends, Harry Potter, HBO, jeffrey klarik, john pankow, lisa kudrow, lyman's boys, mad about you, matt leblanc, new series, new tv, new tv show, pucks, review, series, showtime, spoiler, stephen mangan, tamsin greig, television, the comeback, tv, uncle vernon
+We’re just happy the executives’ll let us.Tags: david crane, episodes, friends, Harry Potter, HBO, jeffrey klarik, john pankow, lisa kudrow, lyman's boys, mad about you, matt leblanc, new series, new tv, new tv show, pucks, review, series, showtime, spoiler, stephen mangan, tamsin greig, television, the comeback, tv, uncle vernon